 Brand Equity Definition

-‘Brand equity is defined as “the set of associations and behaviors on the part of a brand’s customers, channel members and the parent corporation that permits the brand to earn greater volume or greater margins than it could without the brand name, and that gives the brand a strong, sustainable and differential advantage over competitors” as per Marketing Science Institute 1988, cited in Chay 1991.
+‘Brand equity is defined as “the set of associations and behaviors on the part of a brand’s customers, channel members, and the parent corporation that permits the brand to earn greater volume or greater margins than it could without the brand name, and that gives the brand a strong, sustainable and differential advantage over competitors” as per Marketing Science Institute 1988, cited in Chay 1991.

-Brand equity is the additional brand value that a customer attaches to a particular brand due to the perception and the experiences with the brand.
+Brand equity is the additional brand value that a customer attaches to a particular brand due to the perception and experiences with the brand.
 A positive experience will generate positive brand equity, while dissatisfying expertise will result in negative brand equity.

 In simple terms, brand Equity is the loyalty, perception, and awareness of a customer towards a brand.
 Brand equity can be created over a period of time by offering products that give a memorable experience, excellent quality, and highly reliable products to its customers.

 Brand Equity Advantages

 Brand equity is important to increase the valuation of a brand.
 The value of a strong brand translates into a number of advantages:

 Brand equity offers a competitive edge in the market.
 Customers identify a brand and are loyal to a brand.
 This leads to improving the competitive edge of the products.
 When there is higher brand recognition for a company, there is higher brand equity, which automatically gives a competitive edge over other well-known brands.